SPIRITS OF THE MOUNTAINS

 Cesar, Oswaldo and Olimpia began by reciting a prayer in Spanish.
 The only thing I could think to do was to say the Our Father in my head, still etched in my memory from my elementary school days.
 We sat in complete darkness and within minutes the loud sound of wings flapping overhead followed by loud thuds sounded on the table in front of us.
 They had arrived.
 The first Apu introduced himself as the Apu of Salcantay.
 He greeted and welcomed us and began by speaking to Oswaldo by saying that all would be well for him in his travels back to Europe.
 The Apu said that he had visited a doctor in Norway who would help him with his health issues and that he would be protected.
 With a few good belly laughs and advice for Oswaldo, it was my turn to speak.

-I explained that I had spent the last three years in Canada raising money through events and campaigns in order to find a house or a piece of land to build a home for children from poor families in Cuzco.
+I explained that I worked for a Foundation and that I had spent the last three years in Canada raising money through events and campaigns in order to find a house or a piece of land to build a home for children from poor families in Cuzco.
 After months of searching, I had been unable to find something suitable and in our price range.
 The Apu of Salcantay listened and then called for another Apu to help me.
 Within seconds the tremendous sound of flapping wings and again a loud thud sounded on the table.
 He had arrived – an Apu named el Doctor de la Suerte, the Doctor of Luck.
 Yes this was actually happening.
 With a higher pitched voice, the second Apu presented himself and thanked me for my big heart and the work I had been doing to help the children of Cuzco.
 He told me that he would help me find a beautiful house for the kids and help me be successful in all my efforts in Peru.
 They told me that they would have news for me within three days and that I should return on Saturday.

 Finally a third Apu appeared with flapping wings, loud steps and a deep old voice.
 He was there to answer the questions of Olimpia who broke down in tears asking for them to care for her family, to guide Oswaldo on his way back to Europe and to bring him back to Peru soon.
 I rubbed her back in the darkness hoping to comfort her at least a little.